interorbital/opengl-container-setup/README.md

 * This method installs distrobox manually without requiring sudo for anything but dependency solving
 * The bundled scripts are no longer than two lines -- you are encouraged to verify their contents
 * The first two scripts will cause your system to reboot - this is expected behaviour
+* The `dependency-solver` and `distrobox-installer.sh` scripts will be deprecated once `distrobox` is available in the official repository

 #### Instructions for performing the semi-automated setup
 1. Clone the repository
 2. Execute the `dependency-solver.sh` script
 3. Execute the `distrobox-installer.sh` script once the reboot is complete
 5. Execute the `distrobox-setup.sh` script once the second reboot is complete
 6. Enter the container with `distrobox enter opengldev-env`
 7. Execute the `freeglut-libglui-setup.sh` script